Babe (film): Voices

-The puppies were voiced by Ross Bagley, Gemini Barnett, Rachel Davey, Debi Derryberry, Jazzmine Dillingham, Courtland Mead, and Kevin Woods.
+Fly and Rex's puppies were voiced by Ross Bagley, Gemini Barnett, Rachel Davey, Debi Derryberry, Jazzmine Dillingham, Courtland Mead and Kevin Woods.

-The sheep were voiced by Jane Alden, Kimberly Bailey, Patrika Darbo, Michelle Davison, Julie Forsyth, Maeve Germaine, Rosanna Huffman, Carlyle King, Tina Lifford, Genni Nevinson, Linda Phillips, Paige Pollack, and Kerry Walker.
+The sheep were voiced by Jane Alden, Kimberly Bailey, Patrika Darbo, Michelle Davison, Julie Forsyth, Maeve Germaine, Rosanna Huffman, Carlyle King, Tina Lifford, Genni Nevinson, Linda Phillips, Paige Pollack and Kerry Walker.

 The other character voices were provided by Barbara Harris, Jacqueline Brennan, Doug Burch, Tony Hughes, Linda Janssen, Daamen Krall, Charlie MacLean, Justin Monjo, Antonia Murphy, Neil Ross and Scott Vernon.

 Production

 Babe is an adaptation of Dick King-Smith's 1983 novel The Sheep-Pig, also known as Babe: The Gallant Pig in the US, which tells the story of a pig raised as livestock who wants to do the work of a sheepdog.
 The main animal characters are played by a combination of real and animatronic pigs and Border Collies.
 The breed of pig used was a Large White, which grows rapidly.
-On account of this, 46 piglets of the required size were used during the course of the filming, as well as the animatronic model for special effects.
+On account of this, 48 piglets of the required size were used during the course of the filming, as well as the animatronic model for visual effects.

 The film is divided into six chapters to preserve the storybook-like feel of the original novel (although none of the film's chapters are the same as the book's).
 The film's mice characters were subsequently added to read the chapter titles aloud after a test screening in which producer George Miller noted that younger audiences had trouble reading them, needing help from the adults.

 After seven years of development, Babe was filmed in Robertson, New South Wales, Australia.
-The talking-animal visual effects were done by Rhythm & Hues Studios and Jim Henson's Creature Shop.
-The film was both a box office and critical success, grossing $254 million worldwide and earning seven Oscar nominations, including a win for Best Visual Effects.
+The talking-animal visual effects were done by Rhythm & Hues Studios (R&H), Animal Logic and Jim Henson's Creature Shop.

 According to actor James Cromwell, there was tension on the set between producer George Miller and director Chris Noonan.
 Noonan later complained, "I don't want to make a lifelong enemy of George Miller but I thought that he tried to take credit for Babe, tried to exclude me from any credit, and it made me very insecure...
 It was like your guru has told you that you are no good and that is really disconcerting."